 Sure, Vitamin D’s about bone health, too – because without Vitamin D you can’t absorb and use calcium to strengthen and maintain your bones.
 But it’s about much more.
 Vitamin D is actually a hormone that’s centrally involved in your metabolism – and in muscle, cardiac, immune and neurological functions.

-So while the days get shorter and sunlit hours are fewer, you might want to rethink your relationship with the sun.
+So while the days are long and the sun is high, you might want to rethink your relationship with the sun.
 I’m not suggesting sun worship.
 I’m just thinking that, when it comes to the sun, the only thing we have to fear is fear itself.

 You and me – deficient?